Ace Attorney: Reception

 The Ace Attorney series has been well received by critics, and has performed well commercially: in December 2009, it was Capcom's 9th-best-selling series of all time, and in October 2010, they called it one of their "strongest intellectual properties", with more than 3.9 million units sold worldwide.
 By December 2013, the series had sold over 5 million units.
 In the United States, the first game became surprisingly successful, forcing Capcom to prepare at least three additional runs to meet the demand.
 By June 2018, the series had sold over 6.7 million units.
-As of September 30, 2025, the game series has sold 14 million copies worldwide.
+As of June 30, 2026, the game series has sold 15 million copies worldwide.

 Geoff Thew at Hardcore Gamer said that the "craziness" of the game world makes the cases entertaining, but also that it "resonates on a deeper level" due to its connection to the real Japanese legal system, making the setting still feel relevant in 2014.
 Bob Mackey at USgamer said that the Ace Attorney games were among the best written games of all time, and that the series' strength is how each game builds up to a "stunning and satisfying finale".
 Thomas Whitehead at Nintendo Life also liked the writing, praising its balance between "light-hearted nonsense" and darker, more serious scenarios.
 Several reviewers have appreciated the series' characters; Thew felt that Phoenix and Maya's banter is among the best in video games, and that Edgeworth's character arc is one of the most compelling parts of the stories.

-Reviewers have liked finding contradictions; a common complaint however, is the games' linearity, as well as how the player sometimes has to resort to a trial-and-error method because the games only accept specific pieces of evidence, and how testimony statements sometimes need to be pressed in a specific order.
-Some reviewers have criticized the lack of changes to the gameplay and presentation throughout the series, other have said that fans of the series would not have a problem with it.
+Reviewers have liked finding contradictions; a common complaint, however, is the games' linearity, as well as how the player sometimes has to resort to a trial-and-error method because the games only accept specific pieces of evidence, and how testimony statements sometimes need to be pressed in a specific order.
+Some reviewers have criticized the lack of changes to the gameplay and presentation throughout the series, others have said that fans of the series would not have a problem with it.
 Several reviewers praised the series' music.
-Thew said that the greatest aspect of the series is its audio design, with the first three games using the Game Boy Advance sound chip better than any other game for that platform; he called the music phenomenal, with the exception of that in Justice for All, but said the sound effects are what "steals the show".
-Mackey commented that the games' small amounts of animations for each character are used well for their characterization.
+They said that the greatest aspect of the series is its audio design, with the first three games using the Game Boy Advance sound chip better than any other game for that platform.
+Mackey has called the series' music phenomenal, with the exception of that in Justice for All, but said the sound effects are what "steals the show".
+He commented that the games' small amounts of animations for each character are used well for their characterization.

+Japanese and Western review scores As of November 6, 2025.